Dometic 310 Series

 - Made in the U.S.A.

-If space is an issue for you, then look no further than the Thetford Marine Nano macerating RV toilet.
+If space is an issue for you, then look no further than the Thetford Marine Nano macerating flush RV toilet.
 It’s the world’s smallest macerating model, standing only 11.6 inches tall.
-Needless to say, the product is designed to sit on a platform.
+Needless to say, it will need to be installed on a raised platform.

-This product is small, but the manufacturers didn’t skimp on quality.
-It features a Turbine technology that resists clogs and is made with a vitreous ceramic china coating to give it a nice, elegant luster.
-The unit is self-contained, and is it insanely easy to install.
+This product may be small but the manufacturers didn’t skimp on quality.
+It features Turbine Technology that prevents RV toilet clogs and is made with a vitreous ceramic china coating to give it a nice luster.
+This unit is self-contained and is insanely easy to install.

-While the superb quality does demand a higher price than similar portable products, the Marine Nano is more along the lines of your average portable unit at a mid-range price.
+While the superb quality does demand a higher price tag than similar portable products, the Marine Nano is more along the lines of your average portable unit at a mid-range price.
 We don’t think this model warrants the top-dollar price it sells for.

 - Easy to install

 - Is very quiet for a macerating model